nicodds/chesf/README.md

 differences between theory and practice.
 The case of web scraping made no exceptions.

-Real world web pages are often full of javascript code, that alter the DOM as the user requests/navigates the page.
+Real world web pages are often full of javascript codes that alter the DOM as the user requests/navigates the page.
 Consequently, scraping javascript intensive web pages could be impossible.